jowarren137/Garage-Band/README.md

 You will need Node v16.17.0.
 You can also try upgrading the libraries!

+## Getting Started
+Note that there are no installed dependencies so you will get an error if you run `npm run`.
+To get started, do `npm install` to add necessary node packages.
+After, you can proceed like normal (start coding).
+Please do not push `node_modules` into the repository! - Timothy Lor

 ## Client

 The client contains the code which you will modify as part of the course.
 It constitutes the frontend (UI) portion of this web application.